kahlus2001/Mandelbrot_set_assignment/README.md

 basic Graphical User Interface (GUI) such that we get results on the screen.
 It is made using PyQt5.
-Finally, the `src/main.py` file calls the functions defined in the other files, and has the main loop that keeps the interface running.
+Finally, the `src/main.py` file calls the functions defined in the other files and has the main loop that keeps the interface running.

-**Note:** We only provided the function names, and arguments.
+**Note:** We only provided the function names and arguments for the first few exercises.
+For other exercises, you have to come up with your own functions.

 Check out Canvas for the actual assignment.